 An induction loop system will only produce a quality and intelligible audio signal if the source sound is captured correctly.
 The sound may be a voice, in which case a microphone is required, or an audio signal such as a TV or mixing desk which can be captured using a line connection.

 2. An Induction Loop Amplifier (Driver)

-An induction loop amplifier is usually referred to as a ‘driver’ and is at the heart of an Induction Loop system, they should not be confused with an speaker amplifier as they are designed to provide current into the loop cable.
-Ampetronic provide the largest selection of specialised loop driver solutions on the market, each designed to suit a specific application.
+An induction loop / hearing loop amplifier is usually referred to as a ‘driver’ and is at the heart of an Induction Loop system, they should not be confused with a voltage drive speaker amplifier as they are specifically designed to drive current into the loop cable.
+Ampetronic provide the largest selection of specialised induction loop driver solutions on the market, each designed to suit a specific application.